 The class will be held in parts in a traditional classroom, and in a computer lab.

 This course provides a basic introduction to finite dimensional, continuous time, deterministic control systems at the graduate level.
 The course is intended for PhD students in applied mathematics and engineering graduate students with a solid background in graduate real analysis and nonlinear ordinary differential equations.
 It is designed to help students prepare for research at the interface of applied mathematics and control engineering.
 This will be a rigorous, proof-oriented systems theory course emphasizing controllability and stabilization.
-Select this link for additional course information.

 Description: The objective of the course is to build the theory of stochastic integration and stochastic differential equations.
 A careful study of Brownian motion, martingales and Poisson random measures as stochastic integrators will the initial aim of the course.
 Properties of solutions of stochastic differential equations, and applications of the theory will also be studied.

 - Prerequisite: Math 7311 or its equivalent.